eunwho2/evScope/README.md

 * volts      : A/D's measure volts, although with the proper circuitry other signal types can be measured. but they always translate to volts on the display.

+### RUN/STOP
+Starts or stops the display of traces.
+When stopped, it displays the last traces received.

 ### VERTICAL PARAMETERS

 * Bits per Sample    : this determines the range a sample can be in counts